Sharing is caring!

 I started doubting myself and was worried that I was wrong and this wasn’t the real thing.
 I ended up crying hard for about 15 minutes because I was so emotional, but just letting myself cry between the pressure waves felt good and let me release my fears.

-At this point I thought I was in transformation because I wasn’t getting breaks between the waves.
+At this point I thought I was in transformation (Hypnobabies word for transition) because I wasn’t getting breaks between the waves.
 I had stopped listening to my tracks, but was using the Peace cue a lot at the peak of every wave.
 Oddly, I also would sing the first line of the Beatles “Let it Be” in my head between using the Peace cue.

 I wouldn’t say I felt comfortable during this period of time, but I was calm and felt pretty confident.
 I felt a lot of pressure and intensity in my back, just like I had with my daughter.